Bond0010/Currency-Converter-GUI/README.md

 # Currency-Converter-GUI

 A Python application that converts currencies using real-time exchange rates.
 Features a simple Tkinter-based GUI for an intuitive user experience.
 Ideal for learning, demonstrating skills in Python, GUI development, and API integration.
+NOTE: FOR WINDOWS OPERATING SYSTEM ONLY.
 =======================

 ## Key Features